SteveHodge/assistantdm/readme.txt

 * Advance monster by template: select template, flag fields that need updates, show template text for each field as selected - may be tricky as some templates change the type but don't recalculate
 * Advance monster by character class
-* Changes to special attacks and special qualities should trigger the statistics they affect *
+* Changes to special attacks and special qualities should trigger the statistics they affect
+* BUG: ACPanel has an issue with unknown modifier types *
 * Cthuhlu oozes have bonus hps - add as special quality if it's worth it
 * Armor proficiency feats don't parse in statistic blocks because of the parentheses for the subtype